T-Systems

-T-Systems International GmbH (T-Systems) is an internationally operating service provider for information technologies and digital transformation.
-The company is part of Deutsche Telekom AG and is headquartered in Frankfurt am Main.
+T-Systems International GmbH, trading as T-Systems, is an internationally operating service provider for information technologies and digital transformation.
+The company is part of Deutsche Telekom and is headquartered in Frankfurt am Main.

 As of 2012, T-Systems was the largest German and one of the largest European IT services companies, serving customers such as WestLB, Old Mutual, Daimler, Volkswagen, Royal Dutch Shell, Sanlam, Murray & Roberts, BP, TUI AG, De Agostini, Philips, MAN SE, Airbus, E.ON. and British American Tobacco.

 The company operates in more than 20 countries and in 2015 employed 45,990 people, in 2003 were approximately 50,000 people worldwide, among them around 27,000 in Germany and 23,000 outside.
 Beginning in December 2007 Reinhard Clemens was the CEO.
 Before that, he had been president of EDS (now HP Enterprise Services) Germany since 2003.
 Since January 2018 Adel Al-Saleh has been the CEO of T-Systems.

 In June 2018, T-Systems announced it will cut 10,000 jobs in 3 years, including 6,000 in Germany, with the hope of returning the company to profitability.